 Electricity interruption at Wellington Caves Thursday 29th and Friday 30th August 2019.

-Visitors are advised that tours, food and regular service at the Wellington Caves will be affected by a planned power outage on Wednesday 23 May 2018.
+Visitors are advised that tours, food and regular service at the Wellington Caves will be affected by a planned power outage on Thursday 29th and Friday 30th August 2019.

 Phosphate Mine tours will run at:

 If power is restored on time the 3:30pm Cathedral will go ahead as normal.